Bug #1723

 if you think google practice sets the standards, then go use their software, but don't complain here.

-Updated by sergey.b over 12 years ago
+Updated by sergey.b almost 13 years ago

 stbuehler wrote: